IIIF/api/source/api/presentation/3.0/index.md

 ###  5.3.
 Canvas

 The Canvas represents an individual page or view and acts as a central point for laying out the different content resources that make up the display.
-Canvases _MUST_ be identified by a URI and it _MUST_ be an http(s) URI.
+Canvases _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the canvas _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the Canvas's area using the `#xywh=` syntax.
 Canvases _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being embedded within the Sequence.

 Every Canvas _SHOULD_ have a `label` to display.
 If one is not provided, the client _SHOULD_ automatically generate one for use based on the Canvas's position within the current Sequence.